aaron-nielsen/aaron-nielsen.github.io/teaching/stat301.md

 {% include image.html url="/images/201.png" width=300 align="right" %}

-STAT 301, <i>Introduction to Statistical Methods</i>, is an introductory statistics course for students in the scinces.
+STAT 301, <i>Introduction to Statistical Methods</i>, is an introductory statistics course for students in the sciences.

 <u>Prerequisite:</u><br>
 At least one credit from MATH 100 - 200